 To learn more about current research in congenital muscular dystrophy, read Taking Aim at Congenital Muscular Dystrophies: Insights from pediatric neurologist Carsten Bönnemann and CMD: Aiming Simultaneously at Two Biological Targets.

 MDA funds more than 250 research projects worldwide.
 To learn more about the grants pertaining to the congenital muscular dystrophies, select from the list of grants on the right side of this page.
-To learn more about all of MDA's current research grants, visit the interactive slideshow Grants at a Glance.
+Learn more about all of MDA's current research grants.